-Indications for (Adeno)Tonsillectomy: New Zealand and Hutt Valley DHB
+Indications for (Adeno)Tonsillectomy: New Zealand and Northland

 In New Zealand during 2003-2007, chronic tonsillitis was the single most common reason for children being admitted to hospital for (adeno)tonsillectomy and accounted for 66.9% of admissions for this procedure.
 Hypertrophy of the tonsils/adenoids and sleep apnoea however, also made a significant contribution.
-In Hutt Valley DHB the pattern was similar, with chronic tonsillitis accounting for 56.6% of admission in this category (Table 37).
+In Northland the pattern was similar, with chronic tonsillitis accounting for 72.0% of admissions in this category (Table 37).

 In New Zealand, waiting list admissions for (adeno)tonsillectomy increased during the 1990s, reached a peak in 1998-99, and then declined.
-In Hutt Valley DHB, admissions increased during the 1990s, reached a peak in 2000-01 and then declined, with admissions during the 2000s being similar to the New Zealand average (Figure 43).
+In Northland (adeno)tonsillectomy rates fluctuated markedly, although rates were similar to the New Zealand average during the 2000s (Figure 43).